DevrexLabs/devrexlabs.github.io/_posts/2012-08-21-system prevalence-ddd-cqrs.md

 title: System prevalence in the ddd/cqrs forum
 layout: layout
 comments: true
+excerpt: System prevalence has a lot in common with event sourcing and cqrs.
+I'm not sure about how aware the two communities are of each other so I posted the following to the ddd/cqrs google group.
 ---

 # {{page.title}}
 System prevalence has a lot in common with event sourcing and cqrs.
 I'm not sure about how aware the two communities are of each other so I posted the following to the ddd/cqrs google group.
 Here's a <a href="http://bit.ly/TWU3hx">link to the post</a>, in case you want to follow the discussion.